magnesj/ResInsight/docs/PltPlot.md

 - Right-click a simulation well that has an associated well path and select **Well Plots -> New PLT Plot**.

 ## Plot Observed Data
-To be able to plot observed PLT data for a well, a well log file containing PLT data must be imported.
-PLT data in a well log file is expected to have column names:
+To be able to plot observed production data for a well, a well log file containing that data must be imported.
+Production data in a well log file is expected to have column names:

 - Oil: `_QOZT_, _QOIL_, _xxxx_QOIL_`
 - Gas: `_QOZT_, _QGAS_, _xxxx_QGAS_`